Introduction to Science

-In this session we will learn about the universe.
-We will discuss the origin of the universe, and how stars, galaxies and exoplanets were born.
-We will take a close look at our Solar System, and discuss the amazing features of individual planets.
+In this session we will learn about the universe: we will discuss different stars, galaxies and exoplanets.
+We will take a close look at our Solar System, and discuss the amazing features of individual planets and moons.
 This session will also touch upon some laws of Physics which are important on the scale of the universe.
-The session will be a digital tutor-led slide lecture, including short exercises about the content and a small experiment.
+The session will be a digital tutor-led slide lecture, including short exercises about the content and if home situations allow a small demonstration/experiment.

 In this session we will learn all about the planet we live on.
-We will discuss the timeline of Earth and how our planet changed over the billions of years it has been around.
-We will discuss the structure of the Earth and how plate tectonics lead to earth quakes and volcanoes.
+We will discuss how the Earth was shaped to become the planet we have, the different regions found on Earth, and how natural phenomena arise.
 We will take a close look at the weather on Earth in present, past, and future.
-The session will be a digital tutor-led slide lecture, including short exercises about the content and group discussions.
+The session will be a digital tutor-led slide lecture, including short exercises about the content and small group discussions.

 Session 4: Evolution

 In this session we will learn how life started on Earth.
-From there, we will follow the route of evolution and discover how it led to the enormous variety of species which have been present on the Earth.
-We will see how species evolved - or became extinct - and ultimately how humans have evolved.
+From there, we will follow the route of evolution and discover how it lead to the enormous variety of species which have been present on the Earth.
+We will see how species evolved and ultimately how humans have evolved.
 The session will be a digital tutor-led slide lecture, including short exercises about the content and small group discussions on the future of humanity.

-In this lesson we will learn everything about the genetic code of life: DNA.
-We will discover how DNA contains the information to make the proteins which are essential in your body.
-We will dive into how the DNA can be changed over generations and causes diversity of a species.
-Finally we will discuss revolutionary techniques to modify organisms.
+In this lesson we will learn everything about the basis of life: the cell.
+We will discuss how the DNA contains our genetic code, how this defines who we are, and how this is at the basis of evolution.
+We will discuss many essential parts of the cell, and how they are essential to sustain life.
 The session will be a digital tutor-led slide lecture, including short exercises about the content and small group discussions.

 Session 7: Neuroscience

 In this session we will learn how our brain influences our every move, and how our brain detects all our experiences and can store this information.
-We will discuss how the brain is build up and how individual brain cells work together.
-Finally we will discuss how the brain is involved in learning and memory.
-The session will be a digital tutor-led slide lecture, including short exercises about the content and if conditions allow a small demonstration.
+We will discuss how brain diseases affect our behaviour, including how dementia causes memory loss.
+The session will be a digital tutor-led slide lecture, including short exercises about the content and if home situations allow a small demonstration/experiment.

 Session 8: Maths and computers

-In this session, we will discuss the history and important discoveries in mathematics.
-We will learn how computers work, and how complex systems are used to develop an artificial intelligence.
-We will talk about how AI helps us to live our lives, and how this will influence our future.
+In this session, we will start with understanding how mathematics is essential for many aspects of life.
+We will go over some important mathematic discoveries and their applications.
+We will dive into the arguably most important application of all: the computer.
+We will talk about how computers help us to live our lives, and how this will develop into the future.
 The session will be a digital tutor-led slide lecture, including short exercises about the content and small group discussion.

 We will take a look how the knowledge of different sciences has impacted and improved modern life.
-We will learn how electricity and magnetism works, and how the combination of electricity and magnetism is used in different modern techniques.
-We will look at different types of transport, and how transport has changed in the past, present and how it might look in our future.
+This includes development of modern machines, advanced building techniques, and development of modern medicine.
 The session will be a digital tutor-led slide lecture, including short exercises about the content and small group discussion.

-In this session, we will discuss what it takes to be a scientist.
-We will look at some of the most impactful scientists and how their work has changed our understanding of the world around us.
+In this session, we will look at some of the most impactful scientists and how their work has changed our understanding of the world around us.
+We will discuss many known but also less known scientists and their work.
 We will discuss together which field of science has made the most progress, and which fields are very promising to further advance human life in the future.
 The session will be a digital tutor-led slide lecture, and an extended discussion in small groups.

 Additional Reading and Credit Information